mercurjs/mercur/README.md

 - **Fulfillment management**.
 Sellers can manage their fulfillments, shipping options and delivery types.
 - **Order spliting**.
 Orders are splitted into multiple orders by sellers in the cart.
 - **OpenAPI support**.
 Mercur API endpoints are available via OpenAPI.
+- **Payouts**.
+Automated payouts to sellers.
+- **Stripe Connect Integration**.
+Integration with Stripe Connect for payment and payout processing.

 &nbsp;